An

 Gardener; put his back out one year

-Plumber/etc; fell off a ladder? with Peter T
+Plumber/etc; he fell off of a ladder? with Peter T

 Mechanic at the local bakery

-Lodgers: Terrence, Alan, Steve [who I recall was a tough SOB]
+Lodgers: Terrence, Alan and Steve ( who I recall was a tough SOB )

 -